LeSpocky/ptxdist/doc/ref_parameter.rst

   *platform*, *boardsetup*, *setup*, *go* and *images*.

 ``select <config>``
-  this action will select a user land configuration.
+  this action will select a userland configuration.
 This step is only required in projects where no ``selected_ptxconfig`` file is present.
 The <config> argument must point to a valid userland configuration file.
 PTXdist provides this feature